 - And so on…

-However, these traits didn’t entirely explain why these interesting texts were so successful.
+However, these traits only partially explain why these interesting texts were so successful.

 There was one other trait that Cialdini hadn’t noticed before.
-It’s also something that not a lot of “content marketing experts” talk about, because it grabs your attention so effectively you don’t necessarily notice the technique itself being used.
+It’s also something that not a lot of “marketing strategy experts” talk about, because it grabs your attention so effectively you don’t necessarily notice the technique itself being used.

 That technique was the mystery content formula.

 At the beginning of this post, I talked about how Cialdini managed to grab and keep his students’ attention.
-Yes, it was thanks to the mystery formula.
-Also, if you read Cialdini’s books, you may just notice how he uses mysteries to make his stories more interesting.
+Yes, it was, thanks to the mystery formula.
+Also, if you read Cialdini’s books, you may notice how he uses mysteries to make his stories more interesting.

 Mysteries are not only captivating, but they’re also persuasive.